ambab-infotech/orderprefix/README.md

 ## Ambab StoreOrderPrefix

-Admin can add the prefixes to an Order ID, Invoice ID, Shipment ID, Credit Memo ID as per the different store views.
+Admin can add the prefixes to an Order ID, Invoice ID, Shipment ID, Credit Memo ID as per the different stores like Country wise store orders can have a different prefix.
+The admin can set the prefix in any form as it supports numeric, alphanumeric and alphabetic prefixes.

-Prefix can be set in any form numeric, alphanumeric and alphabetic.
+Magento default functionality does not allow the admin to edit or change the IDs.
+Hence it becomes difficult to search and filter the records just by using the numbers.
+But, with the help of this Store Order Prefix module, In the backend, the store owner can set the prefixes for order Id, invoice Id, shipment Id, and credit memo.
+These prefixes can be created for different stores and store views.
+This extension for Magento 2 will help store owners to filter out the specific ids from a long list of records.

 ## Features

-- Add prefixes to an Order ID, Invoice ID, Shipment ID, Credit Memo ID.
+- Admin can add custom prefixes for the order IDs, shipment IDs, invoice IDs & shipment IDs.

-- With admin configuration.
+- The custom prefix can set in the form of numeric, alphabetic, or alphanumeric.

 - 100% open source.